w3c/wai-website/pages/about/groups/ariawg.md

 {% include_cached toc.html type="end" %}
 {:/}

+## Mission

+The mission of the ARIA Working Group is to enhance the accessibility of web content through developing supplemental attributes that can be applied to native host language interactive elements and exposed via platform accessibility application programming interfaces (APIs).

 ## Charter

-The ARIA Working Group is chartered until 1 January 2027.

 To learn about the group’s focus, scope and deliverables, see the [ARIA Working Group Charter](https://www.w3.org/2025/01/aria-charter).